What they do

-The Certificate IV in Youth Work and the Diploma of Youth Work are offered at registered training organisations throughout Western Australia.
-Browse courses through Jobs and Skills WA and Search on the My Skills website to find a registered provider near you.
+The Certificate IV in Youth Work, Diploma of Youth Work and Diploma of Youth Justice are offered at registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 You can also undertake a traineeship in youth work.
-The youth case worker and youth housing worker traineeships usually take 24 months to complete.
+The youth work (level 4) traineeship usually takes 24 months to complete.

 You can also become a youth worker by studying a degree in youth work.
 Edith Cowan University offers a three-year Bachelor of Youth Work.
 Contact the university for more information.